Grants to Organizations

 For any questions, please contact Andrea Noble-Pelant, Visual & Literary Arts Program Director at 907-269-6610.

-Harper Arts Touring Fund Grants
+Harper Arts Touring Fund Grants - Closed for FY15: reopening for FY16 cycle

 The Harper Arts Touring Fund was established by the Rasmuson Foundation in 2002 to increase access to high quality performing arts, visual arts and culture exhibitions in communities throughout Alaska.
 The program is designed to encourage tours of Alaska’s arts presentations and exhibitions; build the capacity of organizations in small communities to present and exhibit; and to build audiences for cultural events and exhibitions.
 The Fund provides grants to subsidize travel and freight expenses associated with the presentation of touring performances, or visual arts and material culture exhibitions in communities without regular access to these types of programs.
 Through a partnership with the Alaska State Council on the Arts, training and technical assistance are provided to help communities strengthen their ability to successfully present performing arts activities and visual arts and material culture exhibitions.